Soba (city): Archaeological research

 In its heyday, the city covered approximately 275 hectares, but the excavations carried out prior to 2019 only encompassed about 1% of this area.
 The research was conducted by, among others, expeditions from the Sudanese National Corporation for Antiquities and Museums (NCAM) and the British Institute in Eastern Africa, mostly as part of salvage excavations resulting from the construction of a tarmac road and the building activity along it.
-Since the 1900s, modern buildings started to covered the remains, resulting in modern development covering about half of the site.
+Since the 1900s, modern buildings started to cover the remains, resulting in modern development covering about half of the site.

 In 2019, the interdisciplinary project “Soba – the heart of Alwa” was commenced.
 It is carried out by the Polish Centre of Mediterranean Archaeology University of Warsaw and the Institute of Archaeology and Ethnology of the Polish Academy of Sciences and is directed by Mariusz Drzewiecki (PCMA UW).
 It aims to study the topography of Soba and determine the extent, spatial structure, and character of each city quarter.
 A magnetic geophysical prospection revealed unknown parts of medieval Soba.
 In one of the quarters, large architectural complexes stood at a distance from each other; in another, a clear street grid is visible.
 Test trenches were also excavated in strategic spots in the city or in places where the results of the geophysical research are not unequivocal.
 The residence of the kingdom of Alwa’s rulers has not yet been identified.